-Pfizer expects Prevnar 13 to be introduced commercially in the United States in the first quarter of 2010.
-In addition to the approval of Prevnar 13 in the United States, Prevenar 13 (Pneumococcal polysaccharide conjugate vaccine [13-valent, adsorbed]), as it is known in most countries outside the United States, has been approved for use in infants and young children in 38 other countries.
-Further regulatory filings for Prevnar 13 for pediatric use are in advanced stages of review in various countries spanning six continents.
+Prevnar 13 will be discussed today at the upcoming meeting of the Advisory Committee on Immunization Practices (ACIP) and the Company expects the vaccine to be introduced commercially in the United States in the first quarter of this year.
+In addition to its approval in the United States, Prevenar 13 (Pneumococcal polysaccharide conjugate vaccine [13-valent, adsorbed]), as it is known in most countries outside the United States, has been approved for use in infants and young children in 38 other countries.
+Further regulatory filings for Prevnar 13 for pediatric use are in advanced stages of review in various countries.
 Prevnar 13 is also being studied in global Phase III clinical trials in adults, with regulatory submissions expected later this year.